structuralbioinformatics/ModCRE/README.md

      MODELLER
      WEBLOGO (installed in Python)

-  * Necessary commands to submit to queues of a cluster are specified in files command_queue  (i.e. command_queues_cluster.txt)
+  * Necessary commands to submit to queues of a cluster are specified in file:

+    command_queues_cluster.txt

 ----
 # Download files #